JayFarei/html5_canvas_demo/README.md

 - collision reaction (elastic)

-## Other JS based animation frameworks:
+### Other JS based animation frameworks:
 * a popular tool of choice for 3D webGL is [three.js](http://threejs.org/)
 * a popular choice for 2D webGL is [pixi.js](http://www.pixijs.com/).
 * practice on SVG for smaller animation
-* an other good library/abstraction on top of canvas is [anime.js](https://animejs.com) / the cool thing about it, you can animate any DOM object (can work with react)
+* an other good library/abstraction on top of canvas is [anime.js](https://animejs.com) / the cool thing about it, you can animate any DOM object (SVG)